joelouthan/Theologicus/src/genesis/genesis06-10-22.md

 What is the kindness of God that comes from not his love but all rooted in his holiness?

->Romans 2:2-8 (CSB) Now we know that God’s judgment on those who do such things is based on the truth.
+>Romans 2:2-8 Now we know that God’s judgment on those who do such things is based on the truth.
 Do you think—anyone of you who judges those who do such things yet do the same—that you will escape God’s judgment?
 Or do you despise the riches of his kindness, restraint, and patience, not recognizing that God’s kindness is intended to lead you to repentance?
 Because of your hardened and unrepentant heart you are storing up wrath for yourself in the day of wrath, when God’s righteous judgment is revealed.
 He will repay each one according to his works: eternal life to those who by persistence in doing good seek glory, honor, and immortality; but wrath and anger to those who are self-seeking and disobey the truth while obeying unrighteousness.

 ### Holiness of God is eternal life for his people